- Health Insurance

 - Maximum Benefit Period to normal Social Security Retirement Age (typically Age 67)

-- Cost of Living Rider that increases your benefit post disability based on annual changes in the CPI to a 4.5% maximum annual increase.
+- Cost of Living Rider that increases your benefit, post disability, based on annual changes in the CPI to a 4.5% cap.

 - $200,000 Student Loan Payoff provision for qualifying disabilities

 - Doubling of benefit to $5,000 a month for qualifying disabilities